2 more ex-Wirecard managers arrested, ex-CEO back in custody

 Leiding said prosecutors believe that the four suspects arrested, along with others, agreed in 2015 to inflate Wirecard’s balance sheet by faking income from business with so-called third-party acquirers, making it more attractive to potential investors.

 “In reality, it was clear to the suspects by the end of 2015 at the latest that Wirecard was losing money overall with its actual business,” she told reporters.
 The suspects initiated talks that resulted in banks in Germany and Japan - along with other investors hoodwinked by the over-rosy annual accounts - providing some 3.2 billion euros in total, Leiding said.
-The moneyis probably lost now that the company is insolvent, she added.
+The money is probably lost now that the company is insolvent, she added.

 Leiding wouldn’t break down the potential charges against the individual suspects, but said they include fraud, breach of trust, misrepresentation and market manipulation.

 The Wirecard debacle has raised questions about the effectiveness of German financial regulation, and about who in the government knew what when.
+The German parliament’s finance committee plans a special meeting next Wednesday, which the finance and economy ministers are expected to attend.
+Officials also have acknowledged that the chancellery was in contact with Wirecard advisers.

-It has been viewed as a setback for the investment climate and attempts to promote the country as a base for financial services companies.
+The scandal has been viewed as a setback for the investment climate and attempts to promote the country as a base for financial services companies.

+The whereabouts of one key figure at Wirecard - former chief operating officer Jan Marsalek, who was fired last month - remain unclear.
+Recent media reports have suggested that he may have fled to Belarus or Russia.

 Sign up for Daily Newsletters